Town of Emmitsburg

 2. Fire, rescue and ambulance direct operations facilities (facilities which are used to house trucks, ambulances and operations equipment) which may include, but must not be limited to facilities for social/fund raising uses;

 3. In the R-1 and R-2 Districts, senior housing may be developed under the special provisions outlined in this section.
 Senior housing limited to people fifty-five (55) years of age and older, provided that adequate seniors facilities are provided on-site or within one thousand (1,000) feet of the site.
 Minimum adequate seniors facilities are defined as (1) a meeting room available on a regular and substantial basis, (2) numerous senior activities and programs are available on a regular and substantial basis.
 The town council shall have the right of review and approval of all related covenants and homeowner's association documents.
 In any and all cases and situations the minimum lot size shall be not less than two thousand (2,000) square feet per unit.
 Maximum density and/or unit yield shall be calculated by dividing the gross area of the site, less any flood plain areas, by the minimum lot size (R-1 = 12,000 sq ft), (R-2 = 8,000 sq ft) under the current or existing zoning and then multiplying by one and one-half.
-(Ord 05-17: Ord.
+(Ord 13-11: Ord 05-17: Ord.
 01-21: Ord.
 01-14; Prior code Art.
 XI (Art.
 V § 4.0))

 17.32.070 Required lot area, lot width and yards in residential districts.

-Minimum Lot Area Per Family or Rental unit (Sq.
-Feet)
+Minimum Lot Area Per Dwelling unit

-Minimum Lot Width per Structure
+Minimum Lot Width per Principal Structure (Feet)

-Front (1) Yard Depth (Feet) (Feet)
+Front (1) Yard Depth (Feet)

-Each Side Yard (2,3) (Feet)
+Each Side Yard Width (Feet)

-Rear Yard (Feet) (6)
+(Feet) (6)

 R-S DISTRICT Single-family Dwelling